ethouris/fmt/doc/index.rst

 **{fmt}** is an open-source formatting library providing a fast and safe alternative to C stdio and C++ iostreams.

+This version is a forked version of **{fmt}**, which provides additionally the formatter tags and facilities for sequenced formatting in order to have an almost perfect drop-in replacement for iostreams and any printing and logging solutions based on iostreams - `see below <#tagged>`_.

 .. raw:: html

    <div class="panel panel-default">